artsy/estella/README.md

 # stella

 Builds on [elasticsearch-model](https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-model) to make your Ruby objects searchable with Elasticsearch.
-Provides fine-grained control of fields, analysis, weightings and boosts.
+Provides fine-grained control of fields, analysis, filters, weightings and boosts.

 Just include the `Stella::Searchable` module and add a `searchable` block in your ActiveRecord model declaring the fields to be indexed like so: